sfanetti/ember-select-guru/README.md

 Your components that are passed to ember-select-guru must implement some simple API that is used by ember-select-guru.
 [Check out detailed examples for this.](https://netguru.github.io/ember-select-guru/)

-## Configuration
+## Vendored Stylesheets
-There are native styles included in this addon but you can switch them off by changing `nativeStyles` to `false` in the `ember-cli-build.js` file.
+There are vendored stylesheets included in this addon but you can switch them off by changing `includeCss` to `false` in the `ember-cli-build.js` file.

 ```js
 // ember-cli-build.js